JCash/containers/README.md

 * Robin Hood collision resloving
 * Backward shift deletion
 * On par with (or slightly faster than) Google's dense_hash_map

+### Notes on usage

+* Since the Get() functions return a pointer to the table, you musn't store these.
+It it especially important if you add/remove items while holding the pointers.

+* Capacity is rounded up to the nearest power of two.

 # Benchmarks